700 primary schools in Gujarat run by single teacher, says govt

 “Similarly, Thorala village in my assembly constituency (Rajkot) which is also the native village of (labour and employment) minister Brijesh Merja does not have a single teacher.
 Do you plan to make the necessary appointments,” Kagathara asked.

 “The government does not have any information regarding this.
-But this information does not appear to be true,” said education minister Jitu Vaghani in response to the MLA.
+But this information (that Kagathara gave out) does not appear to be true,” said Education Minister Jitu Vaghani in response to the MLA.

 The government also said that 563 posts for Kelavani Nirikshak or assistant education inspector were lying vacant, with only 30 occupied.
 There are 17 districts that do not have a single inspector.
 The government also stated through various replies that 132 posts of taluka primary education officer were filled, while 93 posts were lying vacant.